anas-iqbal/Jetpack-compose-basic-app/README.md

 Built entirely in Jetpack Compose.

-Theme-aware dark/light styling.

-Smooth keyboard handling and scrolling on forms.

-Action Bar navigation and icons.

 Reusable text input and error components.

-Validation: Client-side email and password validation with instant feedback.

-Tests: Repository/data layer is unit tested using in-memory Room database.
+Tests: Repository/data layer is unit tested(not all cases)

-Architecture
+Architecture I tried to follow

 MVVM with clean separation:

 ViewModel: Manages state and business logic.